yejii/help-center/en/basic.md

 2. Press `Delete` in action sheet.
 3. Create a new booking.

-> Administrator can delete any booking.
+> Administrator or moderator can delete any booking.

 ### Sharing a Link to a Booking